 - give your employer a standing authority to deduct from your salary or wage in favour of Earnd for all amounts payable to Earnd each pay period in which you borrow from Earnd;

-- on the Scheduled Loan Repayment Date in the case of loan repayments, interest and fees; B. seven days after the Schedule Repayment Date, and one month after the Scheduled Repayment Date if any amount you owe Earnd remains outstanding.
+- on the Scheduled Loan Repayment Date in the case of loan repayments, interest and fees; on the date of your next salary payment or if not feasible, seven days after the Schedule Repayment Date, and one month after the Scheduled Repayment Date if any amount you owe Earnd remains outstanding.

 - as they become due for all other fee types.